ATTORNEYS ADVOCATES LITIGATORS

 Residency Requirements in a Chandler Divorce

 To file for divorce in Arizona, one of the parties must be domiciled or stationed by the military for ninety days before filing the petition for dissolution of marriage.
 The petition is typically filed in the county where the filing spouse lives.
+If there are minor children of the marriage, the petitioner and children must live in Arizona for six months prior to filing for divorce.

 Waiting Period for a Chandler Divorce

 After filing and serving divorce papers, there is a minimum waiting period of sixty days before an Arizona court will finalize a divorce decree.
 This is true even in uncontested divorces.
 A contested divorce may take anywhere from ninety days to several months to complete.
+When spouses cannot resolve their issues through negotiation or mediation, the court must decide for them at trial.
+Trials take much longer as they are planned around the court’s schedule.

 What Are the Grounds for a Chandler Divorce?

 To obtain a divorce in Arizona, the spouse requesting the divorce must state a reason, or grounds, for doing so.
 Arizona allows “no-fault” divorce.
 This means that neither spouse is responsible for the breakdown of the marriage but that the marriage is irretrievably broken.
+Arizona does allow fault-based divorce if the spouses have a legally binding covenant marriage.
+Covenant marriages are rare and require couples to:

 • Participate in premarital counseling;